 Water at the root to avoid wetting the leaves and stalks, which can promote fungal diseases.
 Container-grown basil may require watering more frequently, which is as much as three times per week.

-Basil is a warm weather herb and is quite tolerant to dry conditions.
+Basil is a warm-weather herb and is quite tolerant to dry conditions.
 The sunlight requirement is preferably from 6-8 hours of intense daylight per day to grow healthy.

-It prefers a temperature of more than 50°F. Greenhouse kits can cater for the sunlight needs of your basil by using artificial lightings.
+It prefers a temperature of more than 50°F. Greenhouse kits can cater to the sunlight needs of your basil by using artificial lightings.
 The amount of sunlight can be replaced by using a fluorescent light for about ten hours.

 Basil is a popular repellent to common pests like mosquitoes, hornworms, and flies, but this strong herb is also susceptible to some diseases.
 Some of these are aphids, slugs & snails, as well as Japanese Beetles.
 You may want to eliminate these enemies.

 Japanese beetles are common pests of basil.
 They usually ravage the tender leaves of the basil but avoid the larger veins, leaving a skeleton-looking plant.
 The Japanese beetles can be controlled physically by handpicking and destroyed in soapy water, or chemically, by spraying kaolin clay.

 Slugs and snails are also common pests of basil.
 They leave ragged holes in the leaves.
 To control them, you can wrap the copper tape around the growing pots.
 For some reason, copper acts as an electric fence to slugs and snails.
 Although, not everyone has seen success with this method.
 Alternatively, you can use salt, seaweed mulch, or sandpaper to create a barrier and ensure that these pests don’t get entry into your greenhouse.